Marcos Oliveira

 Marcos Oliveira (born June 21, 1978) is a professional Brazilian jiu-jitsu and mixed martial arts fighter from Brazil.
-He competes in the heavyweight division of Brazilian Jiu Jitsu.
+He competes in the heavyweight division of Brazilian jiu-jitsu.

-Brazilian jiu-jitsu and mixed martial arts career

-Marcos de Oliveira formally started his jiu-jitsu instruction that year and his official instructors, who handed him his blue and purple belts, were Júlio César, Alexandre Baraúna and Marcos Bello (Universidade de Gama Filho).

-At the age of 17, Marcos de Oliveira received his black belt in judo (1995).
-In 2002, Marcos switched to the American Top Team (ATT) academy in order to compete in mixed martial arts (debut in 2004).
-He received his brown belt and his black belt (December 2006) from the hands of Ricardo Libório, leader of ATT.
+Oliveira received his black belt in judo in 1995.
+He received his brown belt and his black belt in mixed martial arts in December 2006.

 In 2010, Oliveira was invited to compete in the Abu Dhabi Fighting Championship Open Weight Grand Prix.
-He defeated Johan Romming in the first round and then defeated Neil Wain in the second round to reach the "one million dirhams (US$272,260.72)" final.
+He defeated Johan Romming in the first round and Neil Wain in the second round to reach the "one-million-dirham (US$272,260.72)" final.
 Oliveira went to Thailand to improve his striking before the final fight.
-However, he lost to Shamil Abdurakhimov in round three.
+However, he lost to Russia's Shamil Abdurakhimov in round three.
+He retired after this fight.